waybyte/logicromsdk/docs/index.rst

 .. logicromsdk documentation master file, created by sphinx-quickstart on Mon May 25 18:39:44 2020.

-Welcome to LOGICROM SDK Documentation!
+Welcome to Logicrom SDK Documentation!
 ======================================

 .. toctree::